 The Maoist Legacy: Party Dictatorship, Transitional Justice and the Politics of Truth

 The year 1978 marks an important turning point in modern Chinese history.
-While the Chinese Communist Party (CCP) did not fall from power despite the horrendous crimes committed during the rule of former party leader Mao Zedong, it re-embarked on a major change of policies, which have led to remarkable economic growth ever since.
+Although the CCP did not fall from power following the death of Mao Zedong, it did embark on a reassessment of its past alongside economic and social reforms.

-Yet how did the CCP cope with the legacy of atrocities committed under Maoist rule?
+Yet how did the CCP cope with the legacy of injustices, crimes and atrocities committed under Maoist rule?

-At the level of elite politics, the party discredited late Maoism and especially the Cultural Revolution as a break from the “correct” communist path of development and shifted the blame on a few “intriguers,” the Gang of Four and the Lin Biao “clique,” in order to avoid excruciating debates about guilt and regime legitimacy in the public sphere.
+At the level of elite politics, the party discredited late Maoism and especially the Cultural Revolution as a break from the “correct” communist path of development and shifted the blame on a small number of conspirators, the alleged Gang of Four and the Lin Biao “clique,” in order to avoid excruciating debates about guilt and regime legitimacy in the public sphere.

-First, the CCP’s standards, institutions, and processes of administrating historical justice; second, regional variances in implementing these policies between center and periphery; third, the impact of the reversal of verdicts on social stability and CCP rule; and fourth, our project will document both the reversal of verdicts and past atrocities in a digital database.
+The project strives to document and analyze how the CCP dealt with the legacy of the Maoist past.
+Our research is focused on four different areas: (1) the CCP’s standards, institutions, and processes of administrating historical justice; (2) regional variances in implementing these policies between center and periphery; (3) the impact of the reversal of verdicts on social stability and CCP rule; and (4) documenting the reversal of verdicts and related information in an online database.